How to Write a Modern Slavery Statement

-Modern Slavery Statements have been required across all large companies in the UK from March 31st 2016.
-We've created an easy checklist to follow when writing yours, and even produced a template that you can use.
+Modern Slavery Statements have been required for all large companies in the UK since 2016.
+We've created a simple checklist for writing yours, and even an easy-to-use template too.

-The new measure comes under Section 54 of The Modern Slavery Act 2015, in which the Government has made it compulsory for all organisations with a global annual turnover of £36m or more, to publish a slavery and human trafficking statement for each financial year.
+Within Section 54 of The Modern Slavery Act 2015 the UK government made it compulsory for all organisations with a global annual turnover of £36m or more to publish a slavery and human trafficking statement every financial year.

 The statement must detail the steps the company has taken in that year to identify and eradicate modern slavery in both its own business and its supply chains.

-But, since this is a legislation that has never been carried out before, how will companies know exactly what to include and how much information to disclose when writing their modern slavery statement?
+But, how do you know exactly what to include and how much information to disclose when writing your company's modern slavery statement?

 6 simple steps for writing a modern slavery statement: